Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Malga Plan Boè

-Being off the beaten path means that Arabba also offers some of the most economical hotels and apartments in the Dolomites, great if your budget is somehow very limited.
+Arabba is a small, serene village nestled at the foot of the Sella massif and the Porta Vescovo mountain, offering some of the most economical hotels and apartments in the Dolomites, great if your budget is somehow very limited.

-In the winter, Arabba is a paradise for winter sports enthusiasts.
-It’s part of the Dolomiti Superski area and has a direct connection to the Sella Ronda ski circuit.
-The slopes here are generally steeper and more challenging, attracting many experienced skiers and snowboarders.
+Arabba is also one of the best places in winter because it’s part of the Dolomiti Superski area and has a direct connection to the Sella Ronda circuit.
+The slopes here are generally steeper and more challenging.

 The resort also tends to be less busy than other destinations in this post.
 This means that, outside of the peak time (Christmas and Eastern) you will share the slopes with not as many people.

-Once summer comes around, Arabba becomes a hotspot for hikers and mountain bikers.
+Once summer comes around, Arabba becomes one of the best towns for hikers and mountain bikers.
 You will be totally impressed by the rugged peaks, the scenic trails, and the panoramic views.
 You can also try paragliding with Arabba Fly if you’re up for a thrill, or you can visit the Museo Ladino Fodom for a dose of history.

-While Arabba excels in providing outdoor adventures, it’s a quiet place with limited shopping and dining options.
-Arabba is not really the town that you would visit for extensive shopping or a culinary trip.
+While Arabba excels in providing outdoor adventures, it’s a quiet place with limited shopping and dining options and basically no nightlife to talk about.
+This town is more of an action-by-day and relax-by-night destination.

-Hotel Alpenrose ($$): Exquisite cuisine, comfortable rooms, and splendid views.
-Its proximity to ski lifts is a bonus
+Hotel Alpenrose ($$-$$$): Exquisite cuisine, comfortable rooms, and splendid views.
+Its proximity to the cable car is a bonus

 The futuristic Messner Mountain Museum close to Brunico